 Timed with the Manayunk store’s 25th anniversary, Drexel University is hosting a Nicole Miller retrospective April 12 to Aug.
 30. The free exhibition, staged inside the URBN Center’s Fox Historic Costume Collection gallery, is filled with fashion, bridalwear, Philadelphia-themed prints, photographs and other fun ephemera taken from Dougherty’s archives.
 “The Nicole Miller stores have played such a unique role in the social activities of the region,” says Clare Sauro, director and chief curator at FHCC.
 “We’ve taken a distinctly Philadelphia approach to the Nicole Miller brand with this exhibit.”

 “Philadelphia is truly the City of Brotherly Love and Sisterly A ection,” Dougherty says.
 “Our stores wouldn’t be the success they are without the loyalty of our incredible staff , interns, customers—and the support of the local community—for over 25 years,” she says.
 “We pride ourselves in knowing our customers’ dress sizes, where their kids go to school, charities they are involved with, wedding anniversaries, as well as their favorite restaurants.
 Our stores have always been a place where they feel connected personally and know we pay attention to every detail to make them feel special when they walk through our door.”

-PORTRAITS BY ANDREA FREMIOTTI
+Photography by: PORTRAITS BY ANDREA FREMIOTTI